 January The Centre hosted an interdisciplinary workshop on Gender segregation and deconstruction in the UK organised jointly by LEAD and the School of Law, Politics and Sociology, Sussex University.
 The workshop was attended by participants from law, sociology, linguistics, politics and other disciplines from around the UK and overseas.
 The discussion covered a range of issues relating to the challenges to conceptions of gender which are emerging.
 It explored the question of how this trend can be reconciled with the growing pressure for greater binary gender-differentiation in services, employment and facilities.
 The workshop asked what the implications are of these trends for the wider gender equality project, specifically for enhancing the agency, freedom and capabilities of women and girls.

-September The Center for Research on Law, Equity and Diversity (LEAD) at the Faculty of Law at Queen Mary University of London hosted the launch of the book International Courts and the African Woman Judge: Unveiled Narratives (Routledge, 2018).
+September The Centre hosted the launch of the book International Courts and the African Woman Judge: Unveiled Narratives (Routledge, 2018).
 The book examines the life and professional accomplishments of seven women judges from African countries who have served or are serving on international courts and tribunals.
 Read more here.

 December Stuart Goosey was recently awarded his PhD for his thesis on ‘A Pluralist Theory of Age Discrimination’, supervised by Professors Barmes and Malleson.
 Stuart’s thesis was examined by Professor Colm O’Cinneide at the Faculty of Laws, UCL and Professor Jonathan Wolff at the Blavatnik School of Government, Oxford University.